-The Ohio Energy Group (OEG) was formed in 2003 by large energy-intensive industries with one or more plants in Ohio and currently consists of twenty four companies.
+The Ohio Energy Group (OEG) was formed in 2003 by large energy-intensive industries with one or more plants in Ohio and currently consists of twenty seven companies.
 Some of these companies are even competitors and rivals of one another in the world of business, but they are bound together in the OEG by common energy goals, the foremost of which is the aim of insuring that gas and electricity in Ohio are available, reliable and at the lowest reasonable price to all consumers.
 OEG members collectively employ approximately 54,000 people and spend nearly $1 billion per year on gas and electricity to produce their products.
 Counsel for OEG is the law firm of Boehm, Kurtz & Lowry.

 The purposes of OEG is as follows: